BallisticLA/RandLAPACK/INSTALL.md

 We recommend you install BLAS++ and LAPACK++ so they link to Intel MKL version 2022 or higher.
-That version of MKL will come with CMake figuration files.
+That version of MKL will come with CMake configuration files.
 Those configuration files are extremely useful if you want to make a project that connects RandLAPACK and Intel MKL.
-Such a situation might arise if you want to use RandLAPACK together with MKL's sparse linear algebra functionaliy.
+Such a situation might arise if you want to use RandLAPACK together with MKL's sparse linear algebra functionality.

 One of the RandLAPACK developers (Riley) has run into trouble getting BLAS++ to link to MKL as intended.